demirelo/ftoken-lst-sims/Structural_Solvency_and_Risk_Topology.md

 ### 7.4 Native Looping: Amplified Exposure with Structural Protection

-One of the most powerful applications of native credit is **looping**: borrowing against fTOKEN collateral at the floor, using the proceeds to acquire more fTOKENs, and repeating.
-This amplifies exposure to fTOKEN performance while maintaining floor-denominated safety.
+One of the most powerful applications of native credit is **looping**: borrowing against fToken collateral at the floor, using the proceeds to acquire more fTokens, and repeating.
+This amplifies exposure to fToken performance while maintaining floor-denominated safety.

 The profitability of a looped position over a holding period depends on three factors:

 **1. Premium Delta ($\Delta \delta$)**

-If the premium expands (spot rises faster than the floor), the looped position gains on the additional fTOKENs acquired.
+If the premium expands (spot rises faster than the floor), the looped position gains on the additional fTokens acquired.
 If the premium compresses, gains are reduced or reversed.
 Premium volatility is the main short-term driver of loop returns.

 **2. Floor Elevation ($\Delta P_f$)**